 Note: This page is a sample from our popular Maui Snorkeling Guide eBook available here.

 Kapalua is a nice sandy beach, though steep at times.
-Barefoot entry is easy just keep your eyes out for the occasional rock in the sand.
+Barefoot entry is easy, just keep your eyes open for the occasional rock in the sand.
 Walk to the end you intend to snorkel and enter there.
+Walk out until you can float and put on your fins.

-Snorkeling Kapalua Beach on the left side did not compare to the right, but there is some live reef.
+Snorkeling Kapalua Beach on the left side is not as good as the right side, but there are a few corals, a few fish, and maybe a turtle to see.
 This side often has poor visibility because it is more exposed to the common wind and wave direction.
-Like the right side, the reef is pretty dead in close, but there are some nice coral patches and heads further out.
-We didn’t see nearly as many fish on this side.
+Like the right side, the reef is pretty dead in close, but there are a few corals farther out.
 The depths are similar to the right side.
 Again, don’t go past the point and swim back to the beach when you are done.
+We usually only go out 500 feet on this side because it gets so rough, but the point is out from the beach 1000 feet or so.

 1. In Kihei get on Hwy 31 (Piilani Hwy) or S. Kihei Rd. heading north.